negarhonarvar/DeepReinforcementLearning/README.md

 ![image](https://github.com/user-attachments/assets/0cecf4fb-68ae-41ca-8b43-6bc3dd0697e0)

+performance of this algorithm with diffrent target_kl values are available in form of charts in related directory.
 ## PPO with Clipped Objective
 All sections of this algorithm are similar to the previous method, but there are differences in the learning phase.
 This learning arises from the difference in how the loss is calculated, which has a different impact on updating the network parameters.
 Additionally, it has fewer hyperparameters.